Special & Unusual Circumstances

 - If your FAFSA was selected for Verification, or if you are unsure, visit our FAFSA Verification page for instructions on how to view your account for missing verification items in Bronco Web.

 - If your FAFSA has unresolved flags, such as selective service registration or an unconfirmed citizenship status for example, these must be resolved and can be viewed in Bronco Web.

-Step 3: Submit the Special Condition Form & Required Documentation
+Step 3: Complete a Special Circumstance Form & Gather Documentation